The 101 Most Useful Websites on the Internet

 - flowgram.com — make data-driven graphics, charts and infographics.
 Also see adioma.com and eas.ly.

-- marvelapp.com — create interactive wireframes and product mockups.
+- figma.com — create interactive wireframes and product mockups.

-- slide.ly — make marketing videos and branded stories for Instagram, Facebook and YouTube trailers.
-Also see animoto.com and biteable.com.
+- photos.icons8.com - make your own stock photographs in high-resolution with custom backgrounds, models and facial expressions.

-- gohighbrow.com — Take bite-sized courses on a variety of topics, chapters are delivered by email every monning.
+- gohighbrow.com — Take bite-sized courses on a variety of topics, chapters are delivered by email every morning.

+- appinventor.mit.edu — build your own apps (sample) for Android and iOS by dragging blocks instead of writing code.
+Also see thunkable.com.

 - htmlmail.pro - send rich-text emails with gmail mail merge.